-Appendix A is the list of acronyms and abbreviations used in the report, a metric conversion table, and the definitions of data qualifiers.
+Appendix A lists the acronyms and abbreviations used in the report and provides a metric conversion table and data-qualifier definitions.
 Appendix B summarizes the methods and procedures used to conduct monitoring and the management of investigation-derived waste (IDW).
 Appendix C summarizes the objectives of the monitoring performed and the sampling frequencies and analytical suites for each monitoring group.
 Appendix D summarizes how field quality assurance (QA)/quality control (QC) sample results are used and the types of corrective actions that may be taken to address exceedances of target level concentrations in the regular samples associated with QA/QC samples.
 Appendix E assesses the reliability of water-quality data collected from specific monitoring-network wells.
 Appendix F presents geologic cross-sections of the watersheds.
-Appendix G presents a map of the water table for the regional aquifer incorporating water level elevation data updated in November 2019 and a map illustrating the geology at the water table.
-Appendix H includes sampling and analysis crosswalks by monitoring group for the MY 2020 versus MY 2021 IFGMPs.
+Appendix G presents a map of the water table for the regional aquifer incorporating water-level elevation data updated in November 2021 and a map illustrating the geology at the water table.
+Appendix H includes sampling and analysis crosswalks by monitoring group for the MY 2021 versus MY 2022 IFGMPs.